– February 1, 2023 | Words by Kelsey Verboom –

-This summer, Alpine Appétit is again on offer August 19-22 at CMH Bobbie Burns.
-The 2023 featured beverage sponsors are Wild Life Distillery, Fernie Brewing Company and Phantom Creek Estates.
+This summer, Alpine Appétit is again on offer August 23-26 at CMH Bobbie Burns.
 Expect another great roster of beautiful bites, stiff sips, balanced brews and wonderful wines.

 Bring an appetite, your camera, and mayyyyybe your hiking pants with the most generous waistband.
 You won’t regret a single bite or sip.

-Note: if you crave more than three days of hiking, ask about the option to extend your adventure.
-You can choose from six days at the Bobbie Burns, where you’ll have three days of our regular dining program and three days of Alpine Appétit.
-Or you can opt for a Lodge-to-Lodge adventure, which takes you to CMH Bugaboos (with a regular dining program) following three days of Alpine Appétit at CMH Bobbie Burns.
+Note: if you crave more than three days of hiking, ask about the option to extend your stay by spending extra days at CMH Bobbie Burns, or opting for a Lodge-to-Lodge adventure, which takes you to both CMH Bugaboos and CMH Bobbie Burns.

 Curious?
 Have a question?